pholoshos/OpenLab-Project/README.md

 database structure should be the same as the one used , make sure the login details are also the same

-Download apache server here https://ampps.com/downloads for your os
+Download apache server here https://ampps.com/downloads for your os you will clone the project folder in wwww folder of the server application

+we are using vue js (javascript), codeigniter (PHP), and html for the web application